yshavit/effesvm_j/notes/bytecode.md

 Pops two elements from the stack, which must both be of Integer type.
 The first one popped is the RHS, and the second one is the LHS.
 Pushes a True if the LHS is less than, less than or equal to, equal to, greater than, or greater than or equal to the RHS (respectively, per opcode).
 Pushes a False otherwise.

-Methods, field access and arithmetic
+Functions, field access and arithmetic
 ----------------------------------------------------------------------------------------

-### call classname methodname
+### call classname functionname

-Calls a function or method.
+Calls a function.

-- If _classname_ is `:`, the call is for a function
+- If _classname_ is `:`, the call is for a module function
-- Otherwise, if _methodname_ is the same as _classname_`, this is a constructor call
+- Otherwise, if _functionname_ is the same as _classname_`, this is a constructor call
-- Otherwise, the method is a instance method on the class.
+- Otherwise, the function is a instance method on the class.

-This op will pop _n_ args, where _n_ is the number of args the method requires.
-These are provided in reverse order: the topmost value is the first argument of the method invocation.
-Instance methods always take at least one argument, and the first argument (that is, the topmost one) must be an EffesRef of the same type that defines the instance method.
+This op will pop _n_ args, where _n_ is the number of args the function requires.
+These are provided in reverse order: the topmost value is the first argument of the function invocation.
+Instance functions always take at least one argument, and the first argument (that is, the topmost one) must be an EffesRef of the same type that defines the instance function.

-This op will push one value to the stack, the method's return value.
+This op will push one value to the stack, the function's return value.

 Examples:

 - `call Pair Pair` constructs a new Pair instance
 - `call : myModuleFunction` calls a function
-- `call LinkedList size` calls the `size` method on the `LinkedList` instance represented by the top of the stack.
+- `call LinkedList size` calls the `size` function on the `LinkedList` instance represented by the top of the stack.

 ### pvar name